troglobit/sntpd/HOWTO.md

-If the frequency offset (absolute value) is greater than about 230 ppm (15073280), you have a problem: you may be able to fix it with the -t option to adjtimex, or you need to hack phaselock.c, that has a maximum adjustment extent of +/- 250 ppm built into phaselock.c (change the `#define MAX_CORRECT` and rebuild ntpclient).
+If the frequency offset (absolute value) is greater than about 230 ppm (15073280), you have a problem: you may be able to fix it with the -t option to adjtimex, or you need to hack phaselock.c, that has a maximum adjustment extent of +/- 250 ppm built in (change the `#define MAX_CORRECT` and rebuild ntpclient).
 I'd like to suggest that you replace the defective crystal instead, but I understand that is rarely practical.

 On to `ntpclient -l`.
 This is actually easy, if you performed and understood the previous steps.
 Run